bvlucretiu/itschool-weather-vlb/README.md

 <h1>ITSchool Weather</h1>

-This is a test site for initializing work with the Weather server in JavaScript!
+<p>This is a test site for initializing work with the Weather server in JavaScript!</p>